MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

     dotnet clean [project_name].csproj
     ```

+3. Determine the current version of the QDK.
+To find it, you can review the [release notes](https://docs.microsoft.com/quantum/relnotes/).
+The version will be in a format similar to the following: `0.11.2005.2905`.

-3. In each of your `.csproj` files, go through the following steps:
+4. In each of your `.csproj` files, go through the following steps:

     - Update the target framework to `netcoreapp3.1` (or `netstandard2.1` if it is a library project).
 That is, edit lines of the form: